 A flagship offering from 24Genetics is their detailed DNA Health Report.
 This test searches your DNA for genetic variants related to over 200 diseases and unhealthy conditions.
 The report details several different areas of your health.
 First, it looks at genes which have been associated with disease.
 Second, it analyzes your genome for known markers which indicate you are a carrier of disease-causing genetic variants.
 Third, it analyzes your genetics for influences on biometrics, such as how much cholesterol you are predisposed to having, to your reaction to caffeine.
 Lastly, the section contains a sample of your Pharmacogenetics results, or how your body possibly reacts to medication based on your genes.

 This report costs $199, though it can be found on sale and bundled with different packages for much less.
+We sometimes offer 24Genetics coupon code at the bottom of this review.
+Be sure to check this.

 The full Pharmacogenomic report details many medicines, used in treating everything from heart disease to cancer, and their possible reaction or efficacy based on your genetics.
 While this report means little to the average person, it may help your doctor prescribe the right medicine if they have multiple treatment routes available.